DragonStuff/galactic-diner-guide/README.md

 Rather than inserting each row individually into the database, which could potentially lead to breaks or data loss, the ID tracking system ensured that the relationships between entities were maintained correctly.

 And why has it to be manually defined?
-When we're dealing with massive data ingestion, some facilities from Ecto (such as the automatic generated fields like timestamps) are not available; so we chose to mime them manually.
+When we're dealing with massive data ingestion, some facilities from Ecto (such as the automatic generated fields like timestamps and "belongs_to" kind of relations) are not available; so we choose to mime them manually.

 ### Ecto for data manipulation